agiledev-students-spring2025/4-final-hydroforest/README.md

 - **Sprint 2**
   Back-end development with an Express.js server.
 We implemented dynamic API routes for:

   - User authentication
   - Hydration logging
   - Tree unlocking
     Using mock JSON data, we connected front-end components to simulate full-stack functionality, including profile management and hydration history.

+- **Sprint 3**
+  - We integrated MongoDB Atlas to replace mock data.
+Using Mongoose, we defined schemas for users and trees, and established secure, JWT-protected API routes.
+  - All incoming data is validated using express-validator before being stored, ensuring data integrity and security.

 Our end goal: deliver a polished, engaging app that helps users build better habits by the end of the semester.